101 HARLEY STREET | LONDON W1G 6AH | | +44 020 3725 0800

 Statins reduce harmful LDL (low density lipoprotein) and total cholesterol levels.
 They do this by reducing the production of LDL.
 They also increase beneficial HDL (high density lipoprotein) levels.
 They reduce triglyceride levels.

 Overall, they reduce the build-up of plaque in the arteries which can lead to heart attack or stroke.
-They also reduce the risk of developing diabetes and liver disease.
+They also reduce the risk of developing liver disease and dementia.

 Preliminary research suggests that statins may have effects on telomeres, the protective caps at the end of chromosomes that shorten with age.
 Shortened telomeres are associated with cellular ageing and increased risk of age-related diseases.